arc-research-lab/AGILE/toturial/00_Select_Target_SSD/README.md

+# Switch NVMe SSDs' driver to the AGILE NVMe driver

 By default, the NVMe SSDs in your system are using the nvme driver, and you can use `sudo nvme list` to find all NVMe SSDs in your system as shown in the following image.
 > **sudo apt install nvme-cli** for command **nvme**